itmayziii/gatsby-plugin-no-javascript/README.md

 * `excludePaths`: `string (optional)`
     * An array of paths that are to be excluded from removing all the JS.
 The code runs a "contains" so this can be used to block a directory and all subdirectories, or to get as specific as you want.

-* `removeNoScript`: `boolean (optional) (default = false)`
-    * Determines whether or not the `<noscript id="gatsby-noscript">This app works best with JavaScript enabled.</noscript>` should be removed.
-      The default behavior is to not remove it since the majority of sites will probably have at least some javascript on the page that did not come from Gatsby i.e. Google Analytics etc...

 ## When do I use this plugin?